Georgia Uncontested Divorce

 How long does it take to finalize a divorce in Georgia?

 It depends on the parties.
 If they are in agreement on all issues, the divorce can be granted 31 days after filing an uncontested divorce.
 If the divorce is contested, there is no set time.
 It can take months or even years.
 The parties are well advised not dive into litigation for the sake of a quick score.
 Fighting costs thousands of dollars and can take years.
-That is why it is essential to have competent, professional family law attorneys represent the parties.
+That is why it is essential to have competent, professional family law attorney advise you. s represent the parties.

 Do I have to wait until the divorce is finalized to start dating?